Blac Chyna Goes Braless In Tantalizing Outfit

 The star has been known to show off her goods on more than one occasion and she’s showing off more than ever seeing as she had just her baby, Dream in November.

-Rob Kardashian’s fiancée showed both sides of her body captioning herself as both ‘sassy’ and ‘sensational’.
-The sheerdress showed parts of her body without really showing them, as the light would reveal about of her and left very little to one’s imagination.
+Rob Kardashian’s fiancée showed both sides of her body captioning herself as both “sassy” and “sensational.”
+The sheer dress showed parts of her body without really showing them, as the light would reveal about of her and left very little to one’s imagination.

 This would definitely put most of her haters to shame as she bounced back from the weight she had gained while she was pregnant.
 She showed off her waistline by wearing a leather belt that made her curves more visible.

-She said that she was doing various things to get her body back, which had been a little difficult for her as she had a C-section however it’s clear that she managed to get half way to the body
+She said that she was doing various things to get her body back, which had been a little difficult for her as she had a C-section however it’s clear that she managed to get half way to the body.

 A post shared by Blac Chyna (@blacchyna) on